PEXANE2/azure-docs.tr-tr/articles/batch/batch-linux-nodes.md

     version="latest")

 # Create the VirtualMachineConfiguration, specifying
-# the VM image reference and the Batch node agent to
+# the VM image reference and the Batch node agent
-# be installed on the node.
+# to install on the node
 vmc = batchmodels.VirtualMachineConfiguration(
     image_reference=ir,
     node_agent_sku_id="batch.node.ubuntu 18.04")